Contact Information and FAQ's

 Submitting Your Application

 The application deadline for First Year Law is December 1st.
-We will continue to accept documents (transcripts, reference letters, medical docmentation, etc.) until January 31st, but it is highly recommended that you submit all documents as soon as possible.
 The deadline for those applying in the Upper Level categories is April 30th, although we will accept law school transcripts through to the first week of June.

-Official transcripts must be sent directly from your university to our admissions office (Allard School of Law Admissions, 1822 East Mall, Vancouver, BC, V6T 1Z1).
+Official transcripts must be sent directly from your university to our admissions office.
 Please ensure they are NOT sent to the general UBC Admissions Office.
 Foreign transcripts must be evaluated by a foreign credential evaluation service (note that this does not apply to exchange transcripts).

 If you have already completed your degree, only one official copy should be sent to the Law Admissions Office.
 If you are currently attending university, one transcript should be sent prior to the document deadline, and a final copy must be submitted once your degree has been confirmed.
+Note that, for most applicants, there is no need to submit a transcript in January once your fall grades have been released.
 UBC students do not need to submit transcripts; we will access UBC transcripts directly from Enrolment Services.
 However, if you attended another institution prior to UBC or went on exchange, you must arrange to have those transcripts sent directly to our Law Admissions Office.

 Two reference letters are required for applications not submitted under the General category.
 There is no specific form or format required, but one letter may be a professional reference, the other may be academic, depending upon your current situation and whether you are currently enrolled in university or graduated some time ago.
 Reference letters should be mailed directly to our office by your referee, and they should sign the back of the envelope.
 Referees may also e-mail letters of reference directly to email@example.com.
 Please ensure that your full name is used in your reference letters so we are able to match them with your file.